Debt & Credit

 • A flag is placed on your credit bureau profile

-To find a counsellor:
+To find a registered counsellor:

 1. Visit ncr.org.za and use the "Find a Debt Counsellor" tool